 University of Phoenix MFT Program: Comprehensive Profile and Student Fit Analysis

+University of Phoenix is one of 71 BBS-approved MFT programs in California.
+Compare all 71 in our directory.
 Program data collected April 2026 from publicly available sources including the University of Phoenix program page for the MS in Counseling, Marriage, Family and Child Therapy; the University of Phoenix MSC/MFCT Online Program Handbook; the University of Phoenix California state licensure requirements page for MFCT; the University of Phoenix tuition and fees page; the University of Phoenix accreditation page; the University of Phoenix admissions page; and the California Board of Behavioral Sciences approved schools list for LMFT under BPC 4980.36.
 Prospective students should verify all details directly with the program before applying.

 Program Snapshot